 Throughout the Divinity School experience, great attention is placed on the development and nurturing of the spiritual life of students as well as spiritual development in a congregation.
-Worship experiences are central in daily activities of the school and are complemented with precept groups, classes in spiritual formation, covenant groups, spiritual life retreats, and opportunities for leadership in spiritual formation events.
-Students experience the family of the body of Christ in worship and fellowship among the faculty and students in the school.
+Worship experiences are central in the life of the school and are complemented with precept groups, classes in spiritual formation, spiritual life retreats, covenant groups, and opportunities for leadership in spiritual formation events.
+Students experience the family of the body of Christ in worship and fellowship among faculty, staff, and students in the school.

-Academic Resources & Information
+Academic Resources and Information